-They are standing there flashily saturated underneath the mid-day sun, mute, unmanned, and inanimate.
-They pick me because I am very curious to see what their immaterial version would look like and because I am fascinated by the ontological, the artistic, and the semantic discourses surrounding their existence;
+The project pertains to visual perception, object hood, materiality and their exchange value in society.
+These things I photograph are standing there flashily saturated underneath the midday sun, mute, unmanned, and inanimate.
+They pick me because I am very curious to see what their immaterial version would look like and because I am fascinated by the ontological, the artistic, and the semantic discourses surrounding their existence.

 “It is an illusion that photos are made with the camera… they are made with the eye, heart and head.”

-My portfolios Seafront Views, Specimens of American Suburbia No Place Architecture, Unmanned and Inanimate and World of Immaterial Objects, I favor finding my subjects in the immediate environment, as opposed to constructing a reality in the studio.
-Residing in different countries and taking pleasure from wandering suburban areas are the reasons for developing a strong ‘sense of place’ and for questioning it though my creative processes.
+My portfolios Seafront Views, Specimens of American Suburbia, No Place Architecture, Unmanned and Inanimate and World of Immaterial Objects, I favor finding my subjects in the immediate environment, as opposed to constructing a reality in the studio.
+Residing in different countries and taking pleasure from wandering suburban areas are the reasons for developing a strong ‘sense of place’ and for questioning it through my creative processes.

 Collaborations with both non-profit and commercial venues are welcomed.
 Please feel free to contact me, if I can contribute in any way in your project, whether that is exhibition, publication, work presentation or gallery talk.Professional, student, and amateur artists are encouraged to establish communication with me, asking support (ie editing, critique) for the realization of their individual projects.